Independent broker · California & TexasCA #6015321 · TX #3305690 · (949) 522-3284

 • Towing and rental reimbursement options (if selected)

 Important trade note: Vehicles often carry expensive shelving, machines, and inventory.
-Commercial auto may cover the vehicle, but tools and equipment coverage usually belongs under a tools and equipment (inland marine) policy.
-If theft is a concern, pair this page with
+Commercial auto may cover the vehicle, but the tools inside it usually belong under tools and equipment insurance (inland marine), and bodily injury claims on the jobsite fall under general liability insurance for contractors.
+If theft is a concern, pair this coverage with tools and equipment protection.

 Plumbing underwriting reality that matters for commercial auto in California